 Data visualization and visual analytics help paint pictures via graphs, charts, and tables.
 It enables the data points to be put in a form that we can easily read, rather than just strings of numbers and other data.
 Data visualization enables us to both analyze what it means, and what the next steps are.

-What is interactive data visualization?
+What is interactive data visualization in 2023?

-Modern data visualization software enables us to directly manipulate and explore the data in real-time.
+Modern data visualization software enables us to directly manipulate and explore the data in real time.
 Data can be identified, scaled, and linked to any number of data sources and then put into a form where it can be adjusted right in front of you, without waiting on updates.

 What is big data visualization?

 Raw data comes in many formats and usually needs to be transformed into a usable form.
-Big data visualization is the process of transforming the raw data into charts, graphs, maps, and other forms of visualizations for the purpose of understanding what it all means and highlighting observations from the data points.
+Big data visualization is the process of transforming the raw data into charts, graphs, maps, and other forms of visualization for the purpose of understanding what it all means and highlighting observations from the data points.